This is an updated version of a blog post that was published first in September 2019.

-The Rule Builder, for example, will allow for very specific customer targeting when used in combination with Shopping Experiences.
-Based on predefined rules, particular Shopping Experiences or layouts will be displayed for the different target groups with customised layouts and offerings to premium customers, new customers, or other customer groups based on the Rule Builder specifications.
+The Rule Builder, for example, allows very specific customer targeting when used in combination with Shopping Experiences.
+Based on predefined rules, particular Shopping Experiences or layouts can be displayed for the different target groups with customised layouts and offerings to premium customers, new customers, or other customer groups based on the Rule Builder specifications.
 In addition to that, rules can be used for numerous promotions.
 Find out everything about the possibilities here.

 Going international made easy

 Shopware 6 has been designed to allow for flexible and simple international use.
 This approach is also reflected in the Shopping Experiences.

 All languages determined in the shop settings are also available in the Shopping Experiences, and can be selected as the display language.
 The desired content can therefore be entered in the target language directly into the individual blocks and then be more specifically tailored towards the individual target groups.
 Using the Rule Builder, it is also possible to display a designated Shopping Experience with its own layout for each country.

 Shopping Experiences in a nutshell | status quo

 - Flexible and simple handling via a drag & drop editor